zac-williamson/aztec-web-starter/README.md

 ```

 This will deploy the contracts and save the deployment info to `app/deployed-contract.json`.
+The full process involves `Generating Client IVC proof`, and may take a few moments.
+For faster development the sandbox does not verify proofs, so this can optionally be disabled [here](#disable-client-proofs).

 > Important: For a production app, you need to back up the deployment info file to a secure location as without it, you will not be able to recover the contract address.